John Tyler: Start in Virginia politics

 In 1811, at age 21, Tyler was elected to represent Charles City County in the House of Delegates.
 He served five successive one-year terms (the first alongside Cornelius Egmon and later with Benjamin Harrison).
 As a state legislator, Tyler sat on the Courts and Justice Committee.
 His defining positions were on display by the end of his first term in 1811—strong, staunch support of states' rights and opposition to a national bank.
 He joined fellow legislator Benjamin W. Leigh in supporting the censure of U.S. senators William Branch Giles and Richard Brent of Virginia who had, against the Virginia legislature's instructions, (Note: Senators were elected by state legislatures until 1913, and some legislatures sought to instruct their senators on certain issues.
 Some senators treated these instructions as binding, while others did not.) voted for the recharter of the First Bank of the United States.

 War of 1812

 Like most Southern Americans of his day, Tyler was anti-British, and at the onset of the War of 1812, he urged support for military action in a speech to the House of Delegates.
 After the British capture of Hampton, Virginia, in the summer of 1813, Tyler eagerly organized a militia company, the Charles City Rifles, to defend Richmond, which he commanded with the rank of captain.
 No attack came, and he dissolved the company two months later.
 For his military service, Tyler received a land grant near what later became Sioux City, Iowa.

-Tyler's father died in 1813, and Tyler inherited 13 slaves along with his father's plantation.
+When his father died in 1813, Tyler inherited 13 slaves along with his father's plantation.
 In 1816, he resigned his legislative seat to serve on the Governor's Council of State, a group of eight advisers elected by the General Assembly.